leanprover-community/aesop/README.md

   The builder may be given an option `uses_branch_state := <boolean>` (default true).
 This indicates whether the given tactic uses the branch state; see below.

+  Rule tactics should not be 'no-ops': if a rule tactic is not applicable to a goal, it should fail rather than return the goal unchanged.
+All no-op rules waste time and no-op `norm` rules will send normalisation into an infinite loop.

+  Normalisation rules may not assign metavariables (other than the goal metavariable) or introduce new metavariables (other than the new goal metavariable).
+This can be a problem because some Lean tactics, e.g. `cases`, do so even in cases where you probably would not expect them to.
+I'm afraid there is currently no good solution for this.
 - **`safe_default`**: default builder for safe rules.
 This is the builder used when you register a safe rule without specifying a builder, but you can also request it explicitly.
 It tries the following builders, using the first one